With big tax incentives, Virginia aims to lure Commanders

 The House and Senate passed differing versions of the measure this month with broad bipartisan support and each will now take up the other’s version.
 Legislative leaders have said they expect the differences to be worked out by a conference committee, meaning final negotiations would happen in private.

-Both versions of the legislation would create a Virginia Football Stadium Authority tasked with financing the construction of a stadium.
+Both versions of the legislation would create a Virginia Football Stadium Authority tasked with financing the construction of a stadium and related facilities.
 The nine-member authority would be allowed to issue bonds, then recapture certain tax revenues to pay down that debt.

 The type and amount of taxes that can be recaptured varies between the two.
 The Senate version offers more help, allowing the capture of certain sales taxes generated across the entire campus, personal income tax revenues from stadium operations, corporate income tax revenues and pass-through entity tax revenues over 30 years.
 The House version allows only for the recapture of sales tax over 20 years and would require that the team pay at least 50% of any naming rights revenues to the authority.